EBISPOT/SumStats/sum-stats-formatter/README.md

 - `$ peek -f <filename>`
    - will give you a peak into the file of interest displaying it's header and the first row of data
+- `$ valid-headers`
+   -  will print a list of all known valid headers for inspiration
 - `$ format -f <filename>`
    - will try to automatically format the file
    - the new formatted file will by named `formatted_<filename>.tsv` and it will be created under the working directory